Goutam-04/Portfolio/README.md

 - Contact section with links to my social media and email address

 ## Technologies Used
+- Next.js
-- HTML5
+- JavaScript
 - CSS3
-- JavaScript
-- React.js
-- Next.js
 - Tailwind CSS (for styling)
+- Lucide icons (for icons)

 ## Getting Started
 To get a local copy up and running follow these simple steps:
-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git`
+1. Clone the repository: `git clone https://github.com/Goutam-04/Porfolio.git`
-2. Navigate into the project directory: `cd your-portfolio`
+2. Navigate into the project directory: `cd Portfolio`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`